 Advanced TechnologyWe are limited in terms of budget, can we still run IMAGE?

 Audience Response Systems (ARS) have been utilized increasingly within academic classroom settings in higher education over the past ten years55.
 Participants respond to questions posed by the facilitator through the use of a small hand-held device which transmits responses to a computer, through which the corresponding software immediately processes and graphs the results.

 The benefit of ARS, in terms of health promotion settings outside of the classroom, is that participants are immediately able to compare their own responses to others in the session.
 This is a powerful tool when it comes to comparing alcohol norm perceptions.
 During an ARS IMAGE session, for instance, cohort members are asked to indicate what they believe to be the UH campus norm for alcohol frequency.
 Their responses are displayed in a PowerPoint graph which is then overlayed with a graphic indicating the actual UH frequency norms from the campus-wide survey; comparisons are easy to make as it is visually clear how accurate their estimation was.
 Other benefits of ARS to the IMAGE program include: elimination of the need to administer and collect pre-tests from cohort groups (which is often logistically complicated and frequently results in re-scheduling if pre-tests are not completed prior to the session); reduction in terms of human error and time spent on data entry; and most importantly, students seeing their individual responses (acknowledged instantly through a tallying counter on screen) as compared to the rest of their cohort with the click of a button.

 However, purchasing an ARS can be quite expensive.
 Although it is possible that other departments on campus may already possess such technology and may be willing share, it is important to note that IMAGE can definitely be implemented without the use of this advanced technology.
-The session components remain the same, although the personalized feedback delivery is a bit different (see the discussion here for more information).
+The session components remain the same, although the personalized feedback delivery is a bit different.